What is Responsible AI?

 - European Commission: AI Act

 The EU AI Act is the world's first comprehensive law regulating artificial intelligence.
-It classifies AI systems by risk level — minimal, limited, high, and unacceptable — and imposes requirements ranging from transparency disclosures to mandatory conformity assessments, with fines up to 7% of global revenue.
+It classifies AI systems by risk level.
+Minimal, limited, high.